qswellness/DC-DO-ASAP/README.md

 # DC-DO-ASAP
-informations about Chiropractors and Osteopathes around your neighbourhood
+informations about Chiropractors and Osteopaths around your neighborhood